kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 ### Kluctl

 By default, Kluctl does only re-apply resources when the involved source code changes.
-This somewhat mimics what classical push based continues delivery is doing.
+This somewhat mimics what classical push based continuous delivery is doing.
 In practice this means that if you change something on the cluster ( e.g. via kubectl or k9s), the change/drift stays intact until something gets changed in the source (usually via a commit + push or merge).
 This behaviour can be changed in the KluctlDeployment CR to also perform unconditional periodic re-apply.